Analytic Quality Glossary

 explanatory context

 A bachelor’s degree is the standard graduating qualification in Anglo-Saxon countries and those adopting the Anglo-Saxon system.
 Hitherto, it has not been the norm in other countries., such as much of Europe, where the master’s degree has been the normal graduating qualification.
-The Bologna process, though is introducing a two-cycle, bachelors-masters system across the European Higher Education Area.
+The Bologna process, though has introduced a two-cycle, bachelors-masters system across the European Higher Education Area.
+In the UK a bachelor degree typically takes three years of full-time study, whereas in other countries, such as the US, the norm is four years.
+The Bologna process adopted a 3+2 approach to bachelor and masters (some degrees such as medicine taking longer).
+The adoption of 3+2 was not well received in some European countries.

 analytical review